JuliaLang/julia/doc/manual/modules.rst

 Module initialization and precompilation
 ----------------------------------------

-Large modules can take several second to load because executing all of the statements in a module often involves compiling a large amount of code.
+Large modules can take several seconds to load because executing all of the statements in a module often involves compiling a large amount of code.
 Julia provides the ability to create precompiled versions of modules to reduce this time.